abuiles/ember-101/ember-data.md

 The store is the main interface we'll use to interact with our records as well as the backend.
 When we create, load, or delete a record, it is managed and saved in the store.
-It then takes care of replicating any change to the backend.
+The store then takes care of replicating any change to the backend.

 We won't cover all of the functions, but we'll go over the more common ones and their